samhnelsen/python-challenge/README.md

   + The greatest increase in profits (date and amount) over the entire period
   + The greatest decrease in profits (date and amount) over the entire period

-And I printed that information in my code as well as wrote to a txt file.
+And I printed that information in my code as well as wrote to a txt file, which is in the PyBank folder.

 The second part of the challenge is called PyPoll and my code can be found in the 'analysis' folder within the 'PyPol' folder.
 In PyPoll, I found: